nipunb11/ComputerVision/README.md

 ```
 > ⚠️ **Note:** `bpy` (Blender Python API) may require a Blender-compatible Python environment.
 > Refer to [Blender’s official scripting documentation](https://docs.blender.org/api/current/info_quickstart.html) for setup instructions.
+> Also you must have blender itself installed on your machine.

 ## 📌 Notes
 - Performance may vary depending on CPU/GPU specs.
 The current implementation is optimized for offline processing.